QingyongHu/SoTA-Point-Cloud/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-1912.12033-b31b1b.svg)](https://arxiv.org/abs/1912.12033)

-# Deep Learning for 3D Point Clouds: A Survey
+# Deep Learning for 3D Point Clouds: A Survey (IEEE TPAMI, 2020)

 This is the official repository of **Deep Learning for 3D Point Clouds: A Survey** (IEEE TPAMI), a comprehensive survey of recent progress in deep learning methods for point clouds.
 For details, please refer to: